neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 5 - Parsing Data/README.md

-# Lab 5 - SageMaker
+# Lab 5 - Parsing Data
 In this lab we're going to spin up a SageMaker domain.
-We'll then use it to run two notebooks.
-In later a later lab, we'll use SageMaker for supervised machine learning with Autopilot.
-Autopilot attempts to featurize and tune models automatically, simplifying the task of creating a machine learning model.
+We'll then use it to run a notebook that calls Neo4j and Amazon Bedrock APIs to load data into Neo4j.

 ## Create a SageMaker Domain
 The first step is to deploy a SageMaker domain.
 To do that, open the AWS console [here](https://console.aws.amazon.com/)